 Stage 3 - Independent Application

-Although we are only in the first year of using the Talk for Writing process at Cliftonville Primary School we have already seen a huge improvement in the quality of the children’s writing across the school.
-This is evidenced at termly data collection weeks and Pupil Progress Meetings.
-However, the impact does not stop there.
-In our Year R classes, we have seen the most reluctant of speakers, begin to use known words and phrases from the story map she has been creating.
-In our Nursery, we have seen children create their own stories using simple picture cards as a prompt.
-The storytelling language embedded in their own everyday storytelling was amazing.
-Talk for Writing has also impacted positively upon oral storytelling across the school, building confidence and pride in children’s own work.
-We have now seen reluctant writers and children whose first language is not English have the confidence to write for themselves.
+Since using the Talk for Writing process at Cliftonville Primary School we have seen a huge improvement in the quality of the children’s writing across the school which is evidenced at termly data collection weeks and Pupil Progress Meetings.
+We have seen reluctant writers and children whose first language is not English have the confidence to write for themselves.